oreillymedia/ncsa-logparse/blog/part2.md

 Putting It All Together
 =======================

-Now that we have walked through parsing four types of data from a log file (ranging from simple to complex) and provided an [implementation of the remainder](https://github.com/mazelife/ncsa-logparse) of the remainder, we can being assembling this into a program that parses a whole log file.
+Now that we have walked through parsing four types of data from a log file (ranging from simple to complex) and provided an [implementation of the remainder](https://github.com/mazelife/ncsa-logparse) of the remainder, we can assemble this into a program that parses a whole log file.

 Let's begin by defining a data type to represent a parsed log line.